Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 How Much Sake Can I Drink on Keto?

-While the answer is sake keto is a yes it’s important to keep the serving size small.
+While sake is keto-friendly, it’s important to keep the serving size small.
 For 1 ounce of sake, there are 1.5 grams of carbs making that quantity great to enjoy while on a keto diet.

 Larger quantities such as 5 ounces, comparable to a glass of wine, are closer to 9 carbs of carbs and should be avoided while on a keto diet.